This is a profile image of Seckin Ungur

 PartnerSydney

-Examples of her recent client work include the following:
+Examples of her recent work include:

 • supporting a review of the Australian workforce using the McKinsey Global Institute’s future-of-work model